Skip to content

 for source in result.get("sources", []):

-print(f" Source: {source['note_id']} (confidence: {source['confidence']})")
+print(f" source: {source['note_id']} (confidence: {source['confidence']})")

-direct_answer Short factual response
+direct_answer ZettelForge OSS + ThreatRecall.ai Short factual response

-synthesized_brief Paragraph summary with sources
+synthesized_brief ThreatRecall.ai Paragraph summary with sourcing

-relationship_map Entity relationship summary
+relationship_map ThreatRecall.ai Entity relationship summary

-4. Traverse the graph directly
+4. Traverse the graph directly (no LLM required)

-graph = mm.traverse_graph(
+paths = mm.traverse_graph(

 start_value="apt28",